SeanMcP/just-the-words/README.md

 # just-the-words

-Isolates the words from a given block of text.
+Isolate the words from a given block of text.

 ## Examples